If you need mold assistance as discussed in this article, call us at 973-366-4660 or e-mail us at email@example.com for

 A Hot, Wet Summer

 During the hurricane season, hot humid air envelops most of North America.
 Beginning in the spring and lasting until the first frost of autumn, the air is typically well above 60% relative humidity, which is ideal for promoting the growth of mold.
 The official hurricane season runs from June to October, and even though they may not qualify as hurricanes, many storms before June and after October have enough rain and wind to cause structural damage and allow for the growth of mold.
 Even if your home or business isn’t damaged, prolonged periods of high humidity will promote the growth of mold on many surfaces.

 The Black Mold Myth

 Wash Mold with Soap and Water

 Unless there has been severe water damage, almost all mold growth situations can be handled by simply washing the surface with mild detergent and rinsing with household bleach then finally plain water.
-If there has been wind and rainstorm damage, the extent of the problem may require the services of an experienced, certified remediation firm often the problem to be remediated is not mold growth, it’s water damage.
-The building should be allowed to dry out thoroughly and the roof damage repaired before removing the mold.
-Otherwise, it may re-grow.
+If there has been wind and rainstorm damage, the extent of the problem may require the services of an experienced, certified remediation firm.
+Often the problem to be remediated is not the mold growth, its water damage.
 A ruptured pipe or other sources of continuous water flow inside the structure must be found and repaired, followed by thorough drying before removing any mold that has started to grow.
 Remember that mold can grow in a few days so action to stop the water/moisture and a speedy clean-up is essential.

 Stop Water and Dehumidify